Event Information

 Stroller Parking

-Strollers can be parked behind the bleacher seating in the southwest and southeast corners of Sunken Garden.
+Strollers can be parked by the portable restrooms in the back of the garden.

 Indoor Seating